upgini/upgini/README.md

 enricher.fit(X, y, remove_outliers_calc_metrics=False)
 ```

-### Turn off generating features on search keys
+### Turn off feature generation on search keys
-Upgini tries to generate features on email, date and datetime search keys.
+Upgini attempts to generate features for email, date and datetime search keys.
 By default this generation is enabled.
-To disable it use parameter `generate_search_key_features` of FeaturesEnricher constructor:
+To disable it use the `generate_search_key_features` parameter of the FeaturesEnricher constructor:

 ```python
 enricher = FeaturesEnricher(